dotm/terraform-serverless-backend/functions/README.md

-All handler should be put inside index.ts
+All handler should be put inside main.go